cast-org/figuration/docs/components/button-group.md

 Group a series of buttons together on a single line with the button group.
 Add on optional JavaScript radio and checkbox style behavior with [our Buttons widget]({{ site.baseurl }}/widgets/button).

-Button groups have support for both a `float` style layout, along with both the opt-in flexbox and [full flexbox]({{ site.baseurl }}/layout/flexbox#full-flexbox-mode) modes.
-To use the opt-in method, simply add a `.btn-group-flex` class to the `.btn-group` element, or a `.btn-group-vertical-flex` class to the `.btn-group-vertical`.

 ## Contents
 {:.no_toc}